 Now consider perception at second hand, or vicarious perception: perception mediated by communications and dependent on the "medium" of communication, like speech sound, painting, writing or sculpture.
 The perception is indirect since the information has been presented by the speaker, painter, writer or sculptor, and has been selected by him from the unlimited realm of available information.
 This kind of apprehension is complicated by the fact that direct perception of sounds or surfaces occurs along with the indirect perception.
 The sign is often noticed along with what is signified.
-Nevertheless, however complicated, the outcome is that one man can metaphorically see through the eyes of another. (quoted in Fowler 1986, 23-24)
+Nevertheless, however complicated, the outcome is that one man can metaphorically see through the eyes of another.
+(1976, p.
+412; see Fowler, 1986)